maxspeicher/v3/README.md

-# portfolio
+# v3

-The third version of MaxSpeicher.com, created in 2017.
+The third version of MaxSpeicher.com, created in 2018.

 This portfolio has also been featured on Bestfolios. :arrow_right: https://www.bestfolios.com/portfolio/maximilianspeicher